March 27, 2015

-Given the remarkable depth of his career in public service, Bill Richardson addresses the implications of events playing out at home and abroad.
-Topic areas include:
+Given the remarkable depth of his career in public service, Bill Richardson addresses a wide variety of domestic and global issues including:

 As Governor, U.S. Energy Secretary, U.S. Ambassador to the United Nations and Congressman, Bill Richardson’s leadership experiences over a distinguished three-decade career in public service has shaped his perspective on the most pressing issues of our time.